wokwi/wokwi-docs/docs/parts/wokwi-microsd-card.md

 ### Uploading binary files

 [Club](https://wokwi.com) users can upload custom binary files (e.g. bitmaps, sounds, etc.) to the microSD card's filesystem.
 After adding a microSD card to your project, you'll see a new "SD Card" tab next to the other tabs in the code editor.
-Click on the purple "Upload Files" buttons and select any files you wish to upload.
+Click on the "Upload Files" buttons and select any files you wish to upload.

 You can also upload a complete folder tree (useful if you have a physical SD card attached to your computer and you want to upload all the data from it, as-as).
 Click on the small arrow next to the "Upload Files" button and select "Upload complete folder".
 Then select the folder with the files you want to upload.